KatieBullock/bookshelf-app/README.md

 Bookshelf utilizes the Google Books API to help you search for books and categorize them on your bookshelf.
 Who doesn't want to have access to their bookshelf wherever they go?

+This app was an exercise in
+- authentication using the Context API and protected routes created with React Router.
+- state management using the useState hook both locally and with the Context API.
+- API calls using axios and the useEffect hook.
+- design using the component library Chakra UI.

 ### Built With

 - [React](https://reactjs.org/)